A range of testing methodologies on germline or tumour samples are needed to identify pathogenic changes in the RB1 gene including:

-- Sequencing (deep sequencing method is recommended for better detection of mosaic pathogenic variants)
+- sequencing (deep sequencing method is recommended for better detection of mosaic pathogenic variants)

-- copy number analysis [e.g. MLPA]
+- copy number analysis (e.g. MLPA)

-If a decision is made to test this gene(s) as part of a cancer gene panel, care should be taken to select a panel where the individual genes tested have both clinical validity and clinical utility.
+If a decision is made to test this gene as part of a cancer gene panel, care should be taken to select a panel where the individual genes tested have both clinical validity and clinical utility.

-- In a proband with apparently sporadic (no family history), unilateral, unifocal disease initial testing should ideally occur in tumour tissue seeking to identify two RB1 tumour pathogenic variants.
-Ideally blood should then be tested to differentiate sporadic unilateral from heritable unilateral disease.
+- In a proband with apparently sporadic (no family history), unilateral, unifocal retinoblastoma initial testing should ideally occur in tumour tissue seeking to identify two RB1 tumour pathogenic variants.
+Ideally peripheral blood should then be tested to differentiate sporadic unilateral from heritable unilateral disease.
 If tumour tissue is not available, then sequence and copy number analysis of RB1 are performed on peripheral blood DNA.
 (See RB1 gene – probability of a cryptic heritable RB1 pathogenic variant in an isolated case of unilateral retinoblastoma)

 - In a proband with bilateral or multi-focal retinoblastoma, or a family history of retinoblastoma, initial testing should occur in blood seeking to identify a heritable (germline) RB1 pathogenic variant.
 If no pathogenic variant is identified testing of tumour tissue should occur to differentiate low-level somatic mosaicism from a presumed cryptic heritable RB1 pathogenic variant.
 (See RB1 gene – interpretation of results in an isolated case of bilateral retinoblastoma)